Volunteer Basics and Requirements

 Every county website should provide some basic research help for their county.
 For instance, many of the county coordinators have provided a list of names, addresses and phone numbers for the county court clerk, library, and genealogical and/or historical societies.
 Many have also provided a bibliography page showing the reference books available for their county.
 Lookups should be offered if you or your volunteers have received permission to do so from the book's author or publisher or the reference books you have available meet the copyright policies of The USGenWeb Project.

 Updated Web SitesEvery county site must be updated* at least once every six (6) months.
 This lets the visitor know that the site is being maintained, is not abandoned, and is in good working order.
-If it hasn't been updated* at least once every six (6) months, then we will have to consider getting a new county coordinator.
+If it hasn't been updated* at least once every six (6) months, we will have to consider getting a new county coordinator.
 It is a must to keep a working email address and to notify the State Coordinator of any email changes that pertain to the county sites.
-Newly submitted data is to be posted in a timely manner and broken links researched and repaired at least every 6 months. *Updated applies to many things, including but not limited to: changing a date, adding new info, changing the background, changing the format, etc.
+Newly submitted data is to be posted in a timely manner and broken links researched and repaired at least every 6 months.

-Required LinksEvery county must have a link on the main page to TXGenWeb Project.
-It must also have a link to one of the two county selection pages, either http://www.txgenweb.org/allcc.htm or http://www.txgenweb.org/cindex.htm.
+Required LinksEvery county must have a link on the main page to The TXGenWeb Project AND a link to the county selection page at http://www.txgenweb.org/allcc.htm.

 In the event a new CC should feel that there are some inappropriate, erroneous, or useless files on the county website, they must contact the State Coordinator for approval before removing the donated material.